 1. Keep Knowledge Transfer in Mind from Day One

 When you’re just starting out, you likely don’t know whether you will need to change developers in the future.
 But there is a big chance you will.
+To be on the safe side, check their projects and reviews before you start the work.
+Anyway, there is a big chance you will change contractors.
 And if you do, the process will be easier if you have laid the groundwork for knowledge transfer in advance.
 Here’s how you can do that.

 - Standardize the development process.

 Choose a development methodology (e.g. Agile) and stick to it throughout the project.

 You can automate testing, deployment, scaling and other operations to a varied extent.
 Once you have done so, write manuals.
 By referring to those manuals, another developer can run those operations in a few clicks, even if they are not yet familiar with the project’s specifics.

 Some operations can’t be automated, though.
 For those, you can create protocols with step-by-step instructions.